-A Technician's Take: Keys to Successful Pest Management in Health Care
+A Pro's Take: Keys to Successful Pest Management in Health Care

 As an Orkin Commercial pest management professional, Brandon Smith has serviced clients in the food service, food processing and health care industries since 2004.
 Based in Portland, Ore., Brandon currently dedicates a majority of his time to a number of Orkin clients in the health care industry.